 A drench head shower and a hand-held shower should do the job!

-Stairs up to the living-room.
+Stairs lead up to the living-room.

-Looking down on the living-room.
+Looking from the kitchen to the living-room.

 Portscatho is still home to working fishing boats.